omiceron/rn-app-example/README.md

 Chatting features

 #### Creating chat
-If user has no chat with other user new chat will be created, but nobody will see that
+If user has no chat with other user new chat will be created, but nobody will see that.

 ![](https://media.giphy.com/media/ScBNh9A3UPabj7eFjB/giphy.gif)

 #### Sending messages
 Simple chatting.
-New message raises chat to the top of the list, even if it's from user you have no chat with
+New message raises chat to the top of the list, even if it's from user you have no chat with.

 ![](https://media.giphy.com/media/xWfaOMKpqRd2UPsJzc/giphy.gif)